Pil3q/CV/README.md

 [PROJECTS](#projects) | [ACHIEVEMENTS](#achievements)  | [SKILLS](#skills) | [TRAINING](#training) | [EDUCATION](#education) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | [NETWORKS](#networks)

-I am a DevOps consultant with almost ten years of experience as a sales consultant and successful time as an entrepreneur and chef.
-I also have over five years of experience in adopting DevOps methodologies for Enterprise clients.
+I am a DevOps/Platform consultant with almost ten years of experience as a sales consultant and successful time as an entrepreneur and chef.
+I have over seven years of experience in adopting DevOps practicies for Enterprise clients.
+During my career I had a chance to be involved in every part of SDLC, from the architecture desing to production implementation.
 I am focused on agile ways of working with an emphasis on communication and transparency.
-I believe in using the right tool for the job and worked with a variety of modern DevOps tools to achieve painless regular deployments.
+I believe in using the right tool for the job and worked with a variety of modern tools to achieve painless regular deployments.

 ## PROJECTS

+### LSEG via Mesh-AI (August 2025 - now)
+I was responsible for establishing the LLMOps practicies and creating the Data Scientist workspace.
+The main focus was on the developer experience and enabling data scientists to experiment frequently and quickly iterate over the prompts and subcomponents.
+I was also responsible for implementing the monitoring of the LLMs performance and cost discipline.

+<b>Tech stack:</b> AWS, Terraform, Kubernetes (AWS EKS), Langfuse, LiteLLM, Sagemaker, AWS Bedrock, Anthropic

+### Trafigura via Mesh-AI (December 2024 - July 2025)
+I was responsible for designing the platform architecture and leading the implementation of the infrastructure, CI/CD processes and enchancing the developer experience.
+The main goal was to ensure the stability of the platform while enabling the developers and data engineers to experiment and develop at pace.

+<b>Tech stack:</b> AWS, Terraform, Kubernetes (AWS EKS), ArgoCD, Clickhouse, Grafana, dev containers, ORE

-### Harness (November 2023 - now)
+### Harness (November 2023 - November 2024)
 Working with multiple UK and EU based customers assiting with onboarding and adoption of Harness products.
 Mainly focused on CI/CD/IDP with responsiblities including, architecture design, workshops with customer teams, advice on integration with existing toolset and best practices.

 <b>Tech stack:</b> Harness, Terraform, Kubernetes, Spinnaker, AWS, GCP, Azure, OpenShift